Park House English School

 Park House English School is a private international English school in Doha, Qatar.

 Park House English School was founded in Doha in 1994 by the Brennan family, and acquired by the International Schools Partnership in 2015.

 School Council

 Heather Brennan remained the principal of the school until Dougie Smith took over.
 The current Principal, John Smith, took over in August 2017.
-The Head of Secondary is Mr. Chris Perry, the Head of Primary is Natasha Hilton.
+The Head of Secondary is Mr. Chris Perry, the Head of Primary was Natasha Hilton until Cheska Tyler took over in August 2026.

 Accreditation

 Park House English School is accredited by the following organizations: